CNugteren/midisurf/README.md

 The Atari ST's sound-chip has three channels, and as such Midisurf was implemented to work with at most three Midi tracks.
 If a Midi file has more tracks, the player is asked to select the tracks he or she wants to use for the game.

-Example Midi tracks that work well with the game are provided in the `testmidi` subfolder.
+Example Midi tracks that work well with the game are provided in the `testmidi` subfolder, see [here](testmidi/README.md) for more information.

 An example of what the game looks like: